Cross-section measurements for the production of a $Z$ boson in association with high-transverse-momentum jets in $pp$ collisions at $\sqrt{s} = 13$ TeV with the ATLAS detector: Unfolding of detector effects

 The fiducial cross sections are evaluated from the reconstructed kinematic observables for events that pass the selection described in Section~\ref{sec:Reconstruction}.
 The expected background components, as described in Section~\ref{sec:Backgrounds}, are subtracted from the distributions in data.

-An iterative unfolding technique~\cite{DAgostini:1995} with two iterations, as implemented in the RooUnfold package~\cite{Adye:2011gm}, is used to unfold the background-subtracted data to the particle level, thereby accounting for the impact of detector inefficiencies and resolution.
+An iterative unfolding technique~\cite{DAgostini:1995} with two iterations, as implemented in the RooUnfold package~\cite{Adye:2011gm}, is used to unfold the background-subtracted data to the particle level, thereby accounting for the impact of detector inefficiencies and resolution~\cite{PERF-2018-01,PERF-2015-10,MUON-2018-03,PERF-2015-09,JETM-2018-05}.
 Before entering the iterative unfolding, the background-subtracted data are corrected for the expected fraction of events passing the detector-level selection but not the particle-level selection.
 The unfolding is carried out with the response matrices constructed from the \Shtte\ \Zjets\ samples.
 The unfolded event yields are divided by the integrated luminosity of the data sample to provide the final fiducial cross sections~\cite{STDM-2016-01}.
 The electron and muon channels are unfolded separately and then combined to measure the production cross section for a \Zboson boson decaying into a single charged-lepton flavour ($Z \to\ell^{+}\ell^{-}$).

-The binning of the observables is optimised to keep the purity above $60\%$ and the statistical uncertainty below $10\%$.
+The binning of all observables is optimised to keep the statistical uncertainty below $10\%$ and to maximize the purity, or the fraction of reconstructed events where the reconstructed and truth values fall in the same bin.
+The latter is kept above $60\%$, with typical values of $70-90\%$.
 In order to mitigate the modelling uncertainty due to migration effects across the lower edge of the $\ptlj$ distribution, this observable is unfolded using two underflow bins within $60~\GeV \leq \ptlj \leq 100~\GeV$.
 In a similar fashion, an underflow bin is added for the \ptZ, \nht\ and jet multiplicity distributions for events where the leading jet does not pass the $\pt \geq 100$~\GeV\ selection but instead has $60~\GeV \leq \ptlj \leq 100~\GeV$.
 The unfolding of $\ptzj$ is performed in two dimensions using three bins for the \pT\ of the closest jet for each bin of $\ptzj$.